sofki/sofki.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Transition states are my unicorn
 ---

-I am a Theoretical and Computational Chemist with a passion for reaction mechanisms and TS hunting.
+I am a _Theoretical and Computational Chemist_ with a passion for reaction mechanisms and transition state hunting.
 I currently work on catalysis but I have extensive experience in simulating systems of biological interest (proteins, drug molecules and cellular membranes).
 My computational techniques span from all atom Molecular Dynamics to Density Functional Theory.
-I am eager to implement AI/ML in my research.
+I can program in python and I am eager to implement AI/ML in my research.

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+### Areas of specialization

+* Reactivity
+* Catalysis
+* DFT
+* Biomolecular Simulations
+* Drug Design

+#### Interests

+* Science Communication
+* Graphic Design
+* Acrobatics
+* Learning new languages